decredcommunity/guidelines/proposals.md

 - [ ] talk to people and try to understand why it failed
 - [ ] look at vote counts
   - if it's like 95% No then the idea is really bad and needs to be reconsidered or abandoned
-  - but if it's like 40% Yes it's actually a good result that means thousands of tickets (worth millions of USD) supported the idea and it could pass after adjustment, at another time, or if the conditions change
+  - but if it's like 40% Yes it's actually a good result that means thousands of tickets (worth millions of USD) supported the idea and it could pass after adjustment, at another time, or under different circumstances
 - [ ] consider adjusting the proposal and trying again

 ## If the vote passed